meower-media-co/Meower-Desktop/README.md

 ```
 ./meower-<latest-version>.AppImage
 ```
-Or:
+Or, if you're still not in the directory:
 ```
 ./out/make/meower-<latest-version>.AppImage
 ```
 Congradulations!
 You just built and ran Meower Desktop!
-Or you can get a pre-built `.AppImage` by looking at the "Releases" section.
+Or you can get a pre-built `.AppImage` by looking at the "Releases" section, because building is a pain, and it's recommended to get a `.AppImage` from the releases section.